Prassha0908/R-Programming-Notes/README.md

     - The for loop evaluates an expression by iterating over a given vector or list.

 - while loop
+   - When we don't how many times the desired operation should run then we can use while loop.
+   - A while loop runs and repeats while a specific condition returns TRUE.

 - repeat loop
+   - A repeat loop is used to iterate over a block of code multiple times unit break statement is found.
+   - Unlike other loops it doesn't use condition to exit the loop, istead it looks for the BREAK statemene.
+   - Infinite loop can be created by repeat loop.